hleehm8994/hleehm8994/README.md

-Hi 👋 My name is Helen
+Hi my name is Helen
 ======================

 Recent Graduate in Business Analytics